-India's vax drive has added great strength in fight against Covid: PM
+India's Vax Drive Has Added Great Strength In Fight Against Covid: PM

-New Delhi, Jan 16 (IANS) Prime Minister Narendra Modi on Sunday said that India's vaccination programme has added great strength to the fight against Covid-19.
+New Delhi: Prime Minister Narendra Modi on Sunday said that India’s vaccination programme has added great strength to the fight against Covid-19.

 “When the COVID-19 pandemic first struck, we did not know much about the virus.
 However, our scientists and innovators immersed themselves in developing vaccines.
 India feels proud that our nation has been able to contribute to fighting the pandemic through vaccines,” he said.